nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Precondition**

-1. The user have permission to open the browser.
+1. The user have set permissions to allow browser to be opened from external applications.

 **MSS**